9 Sep 2023

 This paper investigates how household debt affects the marginal propensity to consume out of housing wealth.
 We use New Zealand household-level data on spending, income, and debt over the period 2006-2016.
 The main empirical challenge is to identify exogenous variation in house prices to determine how consumption evolves with movements in household wealth.
 This identification problem is complicated by the presence of unobserved household characteristics that are correlated with housing wealth.
 We use a detailed house sale dataset to derive local average house prices and use it as an instrument.
 Our empirical results show that the estimated elasticity of consumption spending to housing wealth is about 0.22%.
 In dollar terms, the average marginal propensity to consume out of a one-dollar increase in housing wealth is around 2.2 cents.
 Furthermore, our empirical results also confirm that household indebtedness, especially via mortgage debt, acts as a drag on consumption spending, not only through the debt overhang channel, but also through influencing the collateral channel of the housing wealth effect.

-Applied Economics Letters, with Mohammed Khaled
+Applied Economics Letters (Peer-reviewed academic paper), with Mohammed Khaled

 This study suggests that testing the impact of exchange rate on trade should be done using high-frequency data.
 Using different data frequencies for identical periods and specifications between the US and Canada, we show that low-frequency data might suppress and distort the evidence of the impact of exchange rate on trade in the short run and the long run.

-Aleppo Project, School of Public Policy, Central European University (policy Paper)
+Aleppo Project, School of Public Policy, Central European University (Policy Paper)

-Studies of the Syrian civil war have largely focused on topics such as refugees and casualties and have left the crucial topic of employment greatly under-researched.
 Understanding changes in the composition of the job market will greatly enhance reconstruction efforts in post-war Aleppo as it allows a better understanding of the availability and quality of the labour force.

 In late 2014 and early 2015, The Aleppo Project surveyed 1001 Aleppians about many issues.

-Journal of International Trade & Economic Development, with Mohamed Ariff (peer-reviewed academic paper)
+Journal of International Trade & Economic Development (Peer-reviewed academic paper), with Mohamed Ariff

 Findings reported in this paper provide an improved explanation as to what factors are correlated with price levels across a large sample of 152 countries.
 The results are obtained from using a new set of variables called economic freedom indices, covering 19 years.
 Prior studies used income, trade openness, and productivity, which led to results with much less explanatory power compared to findings reported in this paper.
 We apply advanced panel data econometrics to obtain robust estimates of parameters, which, in our view, led to results with a substantially high coefficient of variations close to 90%.
 The findings show that all the nine dimensions of economic freedom used in this study significantly account for the variations in national price levels.